dmzza/dotfiles/README.md

 4. Commit the new file to the repo

 Then you can make changes to the file and commit each change to document it.

+## Installing CocoaPods
+The .zshrc file is already setup to support sudo-less installation of gems.
+1. `gem install cocoapods`
+There is no step two.

+## Installing Oh My Zsh
+_Coming soon_